owncloud/ocis/changelog/unreleased/remove-windows.md

-Enhancement: Remove windows from ci & relase makefile
+Enhancement: Remove windows from ci & release makefile

 We have removed windows from the ci & release makefile